nmarsollier/viaduct/docs/content/docs/resolvers/_index.md

 * **Schema**: The schema is the source of truth for what resolvers should exist.
 Define node types and add the `@resolver` directive to fields you want to provide resolvers for.
 * **Generated base classes**: Viaduct generates abstract classes for all node and field resolvers based on the schema.
-* **Implementation**: Implement a resolver by providing a subclass of the generated base class, and overriding either `resolve` or `batchResolve`.
+* **Implementation**: Implement a resolver by providing a subclass of the generated base class and overriding either `resolve` or `batchResolve`.

 ## Responsibility sets

 Responsibility sets (also known as "responsibility selection sets") are an important concept in the Viaduct API.
 Every node and field resolver is responsible for resolving the fields in its responsibility set.
-This is all fields, including nested fields, that themselves do not have a resolver.
+This includes all fields, including nested fields, that themselves do not have a resolver.
 The node and field resolver pages provide more details with examples.

 ## Injection